Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 1- Find in the text of the textbook what the following concepts mean: selva, campos, llanos, pampa, Patagonia.

-2- Which cultivated plants are native to South America?
+2- Which homeland cultivated plants is South America?
 In what natural areas do they grow?

 3- Name the endemic species of the continent.